Collapse of Magnetized White Dwarfs as site of Heavy Element Formation and Kilonova Signal: METHODS

 where $\epsilon$ is the specific internal energy, $P$ and $\rho$ are the pressure and density, $r$ and $v$ are the radial position and velocity, $m$ is the Lagrangian mass coordinate, $Q$ is the artificial viscosity, $L$ is the radiative luminosity, and $\dot{q}_{\rm nucl}$ is the thermalized nuclear heating rate.
 See~\citet{Magistrelli:2024zmk, Magistrelli:2025xja} for more details on the coupling infrastructure.

+We note that \texttt{kNECnn} does not include neutrino absorption reactions: the electron fraction handed off from \texttt{Gmunu} serves as the initial condition and is subsequently modified only by the weak decays internal to the network (e.g.\ $\beta^{-}$ decays along the $r$-process path).
+Although \texttt{SkyNet} supports neutrino interactions on free nucleons~\citep{Lippuner:2017tyn}, these require external neutrino luminosities and spectra as input, which are not provided in our setup.
+This omission is justified, since the extracted ejecta profiles are well beyond the neutrinosphere ($R_\nu \lesssim 80$~km), where the neutrino flux drops by orders of magnitude, and more fundamentally, the magnetically-driven ejection operates on a dynamical timescale that is shorter than the neutrino re-leptonization timescale: material is launched before neutrino irradiation can raise $Y_e$ to weak equilibrium, which is the central mechanism that enables heavy $r$-process nucleosynthesis in our model.

-At the extraction time ($t \sim 1$~s) of the profile from \texttt{Gmunu}, many mass shells, especially in the low density tail, have already cooled to temperatures too low for the nuclear statistical equilibrium (NSE) to hold.
-Since tracers are not modeled in our simulation, we rely on the NSE assumption to estimate the initial isotopic composition, and use the backtracking-NSE initialization at $T_{\rm NSE}=8$~GK, as described in~\citep{Radice:2016dwd,Magistrelli:2025xja}: for shells with $T < T_{\rm NSE}$, the thermodynamic trajectory is extrapolated backward to establish NSE at higher temperatures, and the network is then evolved forward to capture the full transition from NSE to the $r$-process regime.
+At the extraction time ($t \sim 1$~s) of the profile from \texttt{Gmunu}, many mass shells, especially in the low density tail, have already cooled to temperatures too low for nuclear statistical equilibrium (NSE) to hold.
+Since tracers are not modeled in our simulation, we rely on the NSE assumption to estimate the initial isotopic composition, and use the backtracking-NSE initialization at $T_{\rm NSE}=8$~GK, as described in~\citep{Radice:2016dwd,Magistrelli:2025xja}.
+The backtracking procedure is purely an initialization step and does not generate any nuclear energy.
+Shells that are still above $T_{\rm NSE}$ at the extraction time are in NSE and are initialised directly from their current $(\rho, T, Y_e,s)$.
+For shells that have already cooled below $T_{\rm NSE}$ at extraction, the thermodynamic trajectory is extrapolated backward (assuming homologous expansion) to find the last time the shell was at $T_{\rm NSE}$, and NSE is imposed there; the network is then advanced forward on the actual thermodynamic trajectory to capture the full transition from NSE to the $r$-process regime.
+The systematic uncertainties associated with this initialization scheme are discussed in Appendix~\ref{app:initialization}.

 The radioactive decay of $r$-process nuclei releases energy through $\gamma$-rays, $\beta$-decay electrons and positrons, $\alpha$ particles, fission fragments, and neutrinos.
 Only a fraction of this energy thermalizes locally; the remainder escapes.
 The thermalized heating rate that enters the energy equation~\ref{eq:energy} and drives the kilonova emission can be thus expressed as